superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 ## Conclusion:

-To achieve human-level performance, language AI requires augmenting by retrieving external knowledge and reasoning.
-Whereas LLMs and RAG struggle with representing the context and relationships between real-world entities, knowledge graphs excel.
+In sum, to achieve human-level performance, language AI must be augmented by retrieving external knowledge and reasoning.
+Where LLMs and RAG struggle with representing the context and relationships between real-world entities, Knowledge Graphs excel.
 The Knowledge Graph's structured representations permit complex, multi-hop, logical reasoning over interconnected facts.

-While KGs provide previously missing information to language models, KGs can't surface latent patterns the way that language models working on vector embeddings can.
+Still, while KGs provide previously missing information to language models, KGs can't surface latent patterns the way that language models working on vector embeddings can.
 Together, KGs and embeddings provide a highly productive blend of knowledge representation, logical reasoning, and statistical learning.
 And embedding of KGs can be optimized by applying some simple constraints.

 Finally, KG's aren't perfect; they have knowledge gaps and need updating.
 Flywheel Learning can make up for KG knowledge gaps through live system analysis, and handle continuous, large volume data updates to keep the KG current.
-Flywheel learning thus enables co-evolution of KGs and LLMs to achieve better reasoning, accuracy, and relevance.
+Flywheel learning thus enables the co-evolution of KGs and LLMs to achieve better reasoning, accuracy, and relevance in language AI applications.

 The partnership of KGs and embeddings provides the building blocks moving language AI to true comprehension — conversation agents that understand context and history, recommendation engines that discern subtle preferences, and search systems that synthesize accurate answers by connecting facts.
-As we continue to improve in our solutions to the challenges of constructing high-quality knowledge graphs, benchmarking, noise handling, and more, a key role will no doubt be played by hybrid techniques combining symbolic and neural approaches.
+As we continue to improve our solutions to the challenges of constructing high-quality knowledge graphs, benchmarking, noise handling, and more, a key role will no doubt be played by hybrid techniques combining symbolic and neural approaches.